IMIO/imio.updates/README.rst

 * -v, --vars : Define env variables like XX=YY, used as: env XX=YY make (or function). (can use multiple times -v)

-* -t, --trace : Add more traces
+* -t, --traces : Add more traces

 * -y, --patchindexing : To hack collective.indexing.monkey, to keep direct indexation during operations